Use Case

 • Clear description of context, objective, and intended use

-A short appraisal is intentionally focused.
-Scope, limits, and interpretive strength are aligned upfront to avoid misuse.
+A short appraisal is deliberately focused.
+Scope, limits, and interpretive strength are defined in advance in order to avoid misuse.

 Next step

-If you want to check whether a short appraisal fits your case, a brief context outline is enough.
+If you want to determine whether a short appraisal fits your case, a short description is enough.

 ContactReal Estate ValuationMethods OverviewProcess